TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.8.md

 ---

-Provideth her bread in the summer, And gathereth her food in the harvest.
+provides her bread in the summer, and gathers her food in the harvest.